cponcej/awesome-tech/docs/hr.md

 - [Learning as A Leader: The Good, the Bad and the Ugly (Part 2)](https://www.linkedin.com/pulse/learning-leader-good-bad-ugly-part-2-marla-kaplowitz)
 - [businessinsider.com: Researchers discovered a surprising trait shared by the worst bosses](http://www.businessinsider.com/study-finds-the-worst-bosses-are-unpredictable-2016-3)
 - [Daniel Goleman: How to Coach A Dictatorial Leader 🌟](https://www.linkedin.com/pulse/how-coach-dictatorial-leader-daniel-goleman)
+- [10 Things HR Doesn't Want You to Know (but I'll Tell You) 🌟🌟](http://www.inc.com/jt-odonnell/10-things-hr-doesn-t-want-you-to-know-but-i-ll-tell-you.html) HR and recruiting have some secrets you should know.

 ![voltaire good mood](images/voltaire_good_mood.jpg)